mqcomplab/bblean/docs/src/installing.rst

 Installing
 ==========

-From source, editable mode, using a conda environment:
+BitBIRCH-Lean requires Python 3.11 or newer.
+To install from source in editable mode using a conda environment:

 .. code-block:: bash